Growing garlic is easy, but many people wonder when to harvest and how to store garlic. I share my tips in this article.

 Preparing Garlic for Storage

 After the garlic has cured for two weeks, it’s ready to store.
 If you are growing a softneck variety, you can braid the necks and hang for decorative charm.
-Softneck garlic generally stores longer than hardneck, but hardneck varieties (like my favorite German Red Garlic) are hardier for cold winters.
+Softneck garlic generally stores longer than hardneck, but hardneck varieties (like my favorite variety) are hardier for cold winters.

 For both types, trim roots to 1/2 an inch long.